What is Reiki?

 Is Reiki for an acute condition or a chronic condition?

 If you have an acute condition you should seek out a licensed medical professional immediately.
-If you have a chronic or current issue, Reiki can be an excellent complement in your health or wellness plan.
+If you have a chronic or current issue, Reiki can be an excellent complement to your health or wellness plan.

 What will I feel during the session?